IN THE EARLIEST OF TIMES - STOULTON PEOPLE LOOKED WESTWARDS TO KEMPSEY!

 WHY WAS STOULTON WAS SO SIGNIFICANT?

 Perhaps the answer lies in its unique place-name.
-Translated from the Old English, “Stoulton” means ‘the ,place of the stool or seat’ but the seat of what?
-Could Stoulton have been an ancient seat of authority and administra@on?
-Car travellers today rarely no@ce the slight rise and fall of the road as it travels over “Low Hill” on the border between the Parish of Stoulton and the Parish of White Ladies Aston but these small parishes share the story of a small round hill that today is classiﬁed as the A44.
+Translated from Old English, “Stoulton” means ‘the place of the stool or seat’ but the seat of what?
+Could Stoulton have been an ancient seat of authority and administration?
+Today travellers in their cars on the A44 rarely notice the slight rise and fall of the road as it travels over “Low Hill” but this is a special place!

 Perhaps this helps to explain why in 984, Bishop Oswald hived off land from the farming settlement of nearby Wolverton and settled his sister and her husband in Little Wolverton.
 Little Wolverton lies just off today’s A44, travelling east, just before it travels out of what was once the Bishop’s land.
 In those days this was a route that connected Worcester to the bishop’s Gloucestershire estates, and, it was a Salt Way.
 Packhorses carrying salt to the manors and markets on the way came back laden with wood, fuel for the salt pans in Droitwich.
 They must have needed protection from thieves and robbers.